mongodb/specifications/source/unified-test-format/unified-test-format.md

   labels.
 An empty array may be used to suppress the server from adding error labels to the response.
 New in server 4.3.1 ([SERVER-43941](https://jira.mongodb.org/browse/SERVER-43941)).
 - `appName`: Optional string, which is unset by default.
 If set, the fail point will only apply to connections for MongoClients created with this `appname`.
-New in server 4.4.0-rc2 ([SERVER-47195](https://jira.mongodb.org/browse/SERVER-47195)).
+New in server 4.4.0-rc2 and backported to 4.2.9 ([SERVER-47195](https://jira.mongodb.org/browse/SERVER-47195)).
 - `blockConnection`: Optional boolean, which defaults to `false`.
 If `true`, the server should block the affected commands for `blockTimeMS`.
 New in server 4.3.4 and backported to 4.2.9